my0n/podsync-helm-chart/README.md

+# This repository has been archived and can now be found [here](https://github.com/my0n/helm-charts)

 # podsync-helm-chart

 An unofficial helm chart for [podsync](https://github.com/mxpv/podsync) (currently using [this version](https://github.com/tuxpeople/docker-podsync) for yt-dlp support).
 I made this for my own learning purposes, but maybe you'll get some use out of it, too!